richardgill/issue-template-check/docs/typescript-client/transaction.md

 # Transactions

-> ⚠️ **Warning**: This feature is Beta.
-It is still under active development.
-While we are avoiding breaking changes, we do not guarantee backwards compatibility until the functionality is GA.

 # Intro

 The transactions endpoint lets you execute multiple operations together as a single unit.
 In this guide, we'll run through why transactions are important and run through Xata's transactions endpoint.